The Cincinnati & Eastern Railroad (C&E) is an active and out-of-service railroad between Cincinnati and Portsmouth, Ohio.

 The Cincinnati & Eastern Railway (C&E) is an active and out-of-service railroad between Claire and Portsmouth, Ohio.
 At its western terminus, it connected with the Cincinnati, Lebanon, and Northern (CL&N) and the Pennsylvania Railroad Richmond Division (PRR), and to the Scioto Valley Railway at its eastern terminus.
 The active portion between Claire and Peebles is operated today by the Cincinnati Eastern Railroad (CCET).

-The Cincinnati, Batavia & Williamsburg Railway was chartered on January 11, 1876, with the intent to construct a railway between Cincinnati and Williamsburg.
-5 By that May, the name was changed to the Cincinnati & Eastern Railroad (C&E) to reflect an extension of the proposed line to Portsmouth.
-4a 5 It was projected that the C&E would become a primary coal-hauling route between the Jackson County coalfields and Cincinnati.
+The Cincinnati, Batavia & Williamsburg Railroad was chartered on January 11, 1876, with the intent to construct a railway between Cincinnati and Williamsburg.
+5 12 On May 16, the eastern terminus of the line was extended to Portsmouth, and the name of the railroad was changed to the Cincinnati & Eastern Railroad (C&E) on May 24.
+4a 5 12 It was projected that the C&E would become a primary coal-hauling route between the Jackson County coalfields and Cincinnati.

 A 5½-mile extension of the C&E west to the Miami Valley Railroad (MV) was completed in June.
-4b The MV had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley, but after the tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was useless which forced it to enter into receivership on January 27, 1879.
+4b The MV had proposed a narrow-gauge connection to Cincinnati via a tunnel through the Deer Creek valley.
+Still, after the tunnel project ran into financial difficulties, the C&E found that its connection to Cincinnati was useless, which forced it to enter into receivership on January 27, 1879.
 5 Nonetheless, the New Richmond Branch was extended to Blairsville by early 1880 and to New Richmond on March 1, giving it a total distance of 14 miles.

-Excited by the prospects of connecting the C&E with the vast coal reserves of the southern part of the state, shareholders voted to increase the capital stock from $500,000 to $2 million and authorized a bond issue to finish the railroad from Winchester to Portsmouth on November 21, 1880.
-5 It ultimately desired an extension east to Gallipolis.
+Excited by the prospects of connecting the C&E with the vast coal reserves of the southern part of the state, shareholders voted to increase the capital stock from $500,000 to $2 million.
+5 They authorized a bond issue to finish the railroad from Winchester to Portsmouth on November 21, 1880.
+It ultimately desired an extension east to Gallipolis.

 The C&E exited receivership on March 1, 1881.
 5 In February 1882, it signed an agreement with the Cincinnati Northern Railroad (CN) to operate over 3.8 miles of its line between Idlewild and Court Street in downtown Cincinnati via its Deer Creek alignment to obtain access to its Court Street passenger station.
 4b The C&E began daily passenger operations from Court Street to Irvington, Winchester, and New Richmond on April 4, 1882.
 5